Attendance and Punctuality

 Article 28 Every child has the right to an education - UNICEF Rights of the Child

-It is our aim at St Ambrose that all children will have an attendance of 96% and above.
-It is a parent's legal responsibility to ensure that their child is in school on time every day and on time.
+At St Ambrose, our aim is that all children will have an attendance of 96% and above.
+It is a parent's legal responsibility to ensure that their child is in school on time every day.

-If your child falls below 95% attendance, you will start to receive text messages and letters from the school.
+If your child's attendance falls below 95%, you will start receiving text messages and letters from the school.
 If the low attendance continues and falls below 90%, you will be invited to come into school to discuss the reasons for the low attendance, and we will work together to establish a way forward.
+St Ambrose works with Global Policing to support our families with attendance below 90%.
+Global Policing work along side school to find unique solutions to support the child and family to ensue the child gets the best possible education.

-Regular school attendance is essential to enable children to maximise their educational opportunities and to become emotionally resilient, confident, and competent adults.
+Regular school attendance is essential for children to maximise their educational opportunities and become emotionally resilient, confident, and competent adults.

 St Ambrose R.C.
 Primary School creates an environment where its children enjoy coming to school because they enjoy learning and feel like valued members of the school community who are safe, secure and at ease.